Bank of Cyprus appoints ex-RBS's Hourican as CEO

-NICOSIA Bank of Cyprus BOC.CY appointed ex-RBS investment head John Hourican as its chief executive officer on Tuesday, the Cypriot lender said.
+NICOSIA Oct 22 Bank of Cyprus appointed ex-RBS investment head John Hourican as its chief executive officer on Tuesday, the Cypriot lender said.

 Irishman Hourican, who was CEO of Royal Bank of Scotland's investment arm from 2008 until early 2013, will have oversight of extensive restructuring at Bank of Cyprus, caught up in the turmoil of an international bailout on the island in March.